-A commercially available A/D board from the DT2801 series (DT2805 model)22 was used to further amplify and digitise the data.
+A commercially available A/D board from the DT2801 series (DT2805 model) was used to further amplify and digitise the data.
 The board had a PGA and a 12 bit A/D convertor.
-The analogue-to-digital conversion time was 25μ s and therefore it was sufficiently fast for the required sampling rate of 125 Hz which corresponded to a multiplexing time of 1 ms. The CNV voltage amplitude could be as low as $-5\mu V$ and the PGR amplitude could vary by up to $\pm 2 \text{ mV}$ which after being amplified by the fixed voltage gain of 4000 became -20 mV and ±8 V, respectively.
+The analogue-to-digital conversion time was 25 μs and therefore it was sufficiently fast for the required sampling rate of 125 Hz which corresponded to a multiplexing time of 1 ms. The CNV voltage amplitude could be as low as $-5\mu V$ and the PGR amplitude could vary by up to $\pm 2 \,\text{mV}$ which after being amplified by the fixed voltage gain of 4000 became -20 mV and ±8 V, respectively.

 The programmable gain amplifier is situated prior to the A/D convertor and provides a variable gain.
 Its gain could be software adjusted to either 1, 10, 100 or 500.
 The particular gain selected was determined by reading the window detector (WD) output.
 The WD consisted of a series of comparators.
 The output of these comparators would vary in accordance with the input signal amplitudes.
-With this arrangement, after issuing the S/H signal, a multiplexer channel was activated. the signal amplitude range was determined by reading the WD output, the PGA gain was adjusted to a suitable value and then the signal was digitised.
+With this arrangement. after issuing the S/H signal, a multiplexer channel was activated. the signal amplitude range was determined by reading the WD output, the PGA gain was adjusted to a suitable value and then the signal was digitised.
 This was repeated for the eight channels.
 Each digitisation produced three bytes, two bytes from the A/D convertor output and one from the WD.
 The WD output was stored together with the corresponding digitised amplitude so that during the data processing the particular gain utilised was known and could be taken into account.
-The interfacing of the WD and multiplexer to the PC was realised by a programmable peripheral interface device, PPI (type INTEL 8255A).23

-An acoustic stimuli generator was required for CNV elecitation.
+The interfacing of the WD and multiplexer device, it is (type living 6255A).25 An acoustic stimuli generator was required for CNV elecitation.
 It produced a click by connecting a power amplifier (type TBA820 linked to a loudspeaker) to a DC voltage via an analogue switch (type HFE4016b) for about 20 ms. Then a tone of 1 kHz with 5s duration was generated by a sine wave generator and also amplified by the power amplifier.
 A pushbutton attached to the tone generator by a cable allowed the tone to be terminated.
 An error signal which indicated whether the CNV response was faulty (i.e. pushbutton pressed before the onset of the tone) was obtained through a latch attached to the pushbutton.

 The timing circuit provided the necessary S/H signal, measured the intertrial interval and the subject's reaction time.
 It consisted of two programmable interval timers (Intel 8254) which were added to the PC.
 Each programmable interval timer (PIT) contained three individually programmable counters.
-These counters were programmed to generate the necessary signals or to measure the required times.
-The PC contained a programmable timer, but this could not be used as it was utilised by the PC itself.
+These contained a programmable timer, but this could not be used as it was utilised by the PC itself.